 Are you looking for a suitable international money transfer option?
 There are more foreign exchange businesses than ever that enable you to send money overseas in minutes.
 Whether you need to send money back home or pay an employee based overseas, specialist international money transfer companies can give you a better deal than your bank.

-Send money internationally with SingX
+Send money internationally with TransferWise

 An international money transfer is what happens when you send money to someone overseas.
 You provide funds and your recipient’s details to a bank or an independent transfer provider, which then exchanges the money into your desired currency and sends it to your recipient.
 You can send money over the phone, in person, through a mobile app or online.

 Credit or debit card

 An international money transfer is the process of sending money overseas.
 These services specialise in foreign exchange services.